rjnienaber/simverest/README.rst

    python daemon.py <ip address of server> <username> <password>

+This will start collecting information from the Varnish server and also start a web server on port 8080 (can be changed via command line switch).
+Users can then navigate to http://<ip address of simverest>:8080 and they will get a dashboard showing various stats about the Varnish server.

 To get a full list of options, you can use the following command

 ::